 Long running BBC documentary series Arena devoted an entire episode to the banana.
 Cale on the Andy Warhol cover.

 Footage of the February 25 show at the Paradiso.
 Amsterdam, The Netherlands.
 The show was billed as With A Little Help From My Friends.
 He shared the stage with Siouxsie & The Creatures, Carol van Dijk (singer with Bettie Serveert) and Het Metropool Orkest conducted by Dick Bakker.
-Performs Chinese Envoy, Paris 1919 and Dying On The Vine with the Orchestra, Silent Spring with Carol van Dijk, and Murdering Mouth and I Was Me with Siouxsie.
+Performs Dying On The Vine, Chinese Envoy and Paris 1919 and with the orchestra, Silent Spring with Carol van Dijk, I Was Me, Gun and Murdering Mouth with Siouxsie.
+The latter was written during the rehearals in the run-up for the show.
 The footage is repeated regularly over the years on Dutch Television.

-BBC Wales airs thr James Marsh directed documentary on their The Slate program.
+BBC Wales airs the James Marsh directed documentary on their The Slate program.

 Broadcast of a concert of the John Cale Trio at the Archa THeatre, Prague, May 20, 1998.

 John Cale, Nick Cave & Chrissie Hynde.
-Recorded live for the Songwriters Circle program at the Subterania Club, London UK, broadcasted by the BBC September 7, 1999.
-Recorded May 12, 1999.
+Recorded live for the Songwriters Circle program at the Subterania Club, London UK, broadcasted by the BBC on September 7, 1990.
+The actual recording took place on May 12, 1999.

-The concept of this programme was having 3 singer songwriters meeting up only 1 hour before and to come up with a 1 hour acoustic set for filming.
+The concept of this programme was having 3 singer-songwriters meeting up only 1 hour before and to come up with a 1 hour acoustic set for filming.
 This was also broadcast by the digital/satellite arts channel UK Arena (now defunct) as "Later In The Round".
-This recording is from a recent re-broadcast on Australian TV.